Leaderboard

 1 point

-No tires allowed, but reminder for Williamson County residents, today is Household Hazardous Waste drop-off day.
+9. No tires allowed, but reminder for Williamson County residents, today is Household Hazardous Waste drop-off day.
 Really sucks that they limit to 5 containers per car.
 Suppose I'll test that limit and see how accommodating they will be.
 Electronics is not on the DO or DON'T list but I'm guessing that technically old electronics are classified as recyclable vs. waste.
-Might haul an old TV over there anyway just to see for sure.1 point
+Might haul an old TV over there anyway just to see for sure.

 1 point